Lebanon national football team: AFC Asian Cup

-Lebanon's first qualification campaign for the AFC Asian Cup came at the 1972 edition; drawn in Group B of the Western Zone, Lebanon came second thanks to a 3–2 victory over neighbors Syria and advanced to the next stage.
+Lebanon's first qualification campaign for the Asian Cup came at the 1972 edition; drawn in Group B of the Western Zone, Lebanon came second thanks to a 3–2 victory over neighbors Syria and advanced to the next stage.
 In the decisive semi-final match against Iraq, Lebanon lost 4–1 and were knocked-out.
 Lebanon won a consolatory third-place match against Jordan.

 The 2000 edition was Lebanon's first participation in the finals, when the country hosted the event.
 Following a 4–0 defeat to Iran in the competition's opening match, Lebanon came from behind to draw 2–2 against Iraq; Abbas Chahrour became Lebanon's first goalscorer in the competition.
 Lebanon drew once again, 1–1 against Thailand, and were eliminated, finishing last in the group.

 After finishing the 2019 third round of qualification unbeaten, Lebanon qualified to the Asian Cup for the first time in their history.
 In the finals, Lebanon lost the first group stage match 2–0 to eventual champions Qatar, before losing once again by the same score to Saudi Arabia.
 In the final match of the group, Lebanon needed a win by four goals or more against North Korea to qualify to the knock-out stage.
 Despite conceding an early free-kick goal, Lebanon went on to win the match 4–1 thanks to a brace by Hilal El-Helwe.
 However, they lost out to Vietnam in the third-place ranking due to having received more yellow cards, and were knocked out of the competition.